cltl-students/NganNguyen/README.md

 This project aims at analysing the linguistic features of clickbait in order to make a distinction between clickbait and non-clickbait and to engineer features for three different machine classifiers Logistic Regression, Random Forest and Support Vector Machine.

 The results of the analysis shows that syntactic and semantic features are importance to detect clickbait headlines.
-In this project, 100-dimension word embeddings and encoded sequential part-of-speech and dependency tags are used to represent clickbait headlines, while a 100-dimension document embedding model is trained to represent the content of clickbait.
+In this project, 100-dimension word embeddings and encoded sequential part-of-speech and dependency tags are used to represent clickbait headlines, while a 100-dimension document embedding model is trained to represent the contents of clickbait.
 The best performance is achieved SVM clasiffier with word embeddings with the results of 0.82 precision and recall.

 # Data
 The Data for this project is two dataset: the Clickbait Challenge 2017 dataset and clickbait headline dataset from Chakraborty et al (2016).
 The firt dataset contains clickbait and non-clickbait headlines and contents.
 The second one only consist of headlines.